Heart Disease in Women

 Talk to your doctor about your risk for heart disease or heart attack.
 Looking for a heart specialist?
 Find a doctor on eCommunity.com or call 800-777-7775.

 To prevent heart disease, a woman needs to be aware of the risk factors she has to develop heart disease.
 Typical risk factors include the following:

 - High blood pressure

 - Smoking (smoking more than doubles your risk of having a heart attack)

 Women should see their doctors and know their numbers.
 What is your blood pressure?
 What is your most recent cholesterol?
 Half of Americans have high blood pressure or high cholesterol or smoke.

 To help reduce risk of heart disease, a woman should address the risk factors she can control, see her physician, and take medications that are prescribed.
-To get started, attend a Know Your Numbers screening near you.

 In addition, there are several lifestyle changes a woman can make to reduce her risk of heart disease.
 These include the following: